annotation/text-fabric/docs/Api/Bhsa.md

         Then we add the functionality of the `bhsa` module by a call to `Bhsa()`.

-    ??? info "Name of your notebook"
+    ??? info "notebook"
-        The second argument of `Bhsa()` should be the name of your current notebook (without the `.ipynb` extension).
+        This should be the name
+        of your current notebook (without the `.ipynb` extension).
         The Bhsa API will use this to generate a link to your notebook on GitHub and NBViewer.